-28The king of the North will return to his land with great riches and will devise plans against the Holy Covenant.
-He will act against it, then he will return to his land.
-29 In due time he will return again to the South, but in this second time, things will not be as before.
+28 The king of the North will return to his land with great riches and will devise plans against the holy Covenant.
+He will act against it; then he will return to his land.
+29In due time, he will return again to the South, but in this second time, things will not be as before.

-30The ships of Kittim will come against 1Mac 1:63 him and he will have to abandon his plan, but he will vent his anger against the Holy Covenant, and will again favor those who have 8:11 turned away from the Holy Covenant.
-31 He 9:27 will send some of his forces to profane the ^{1Mac} Citadel sanctuary, to suppress the perpetual 1:45 sacrifice and there to set up the Abominable 6:2 Idol of the devastator.
-32 He will corrupt with Mt flatteries those who violate the Covenant, but the people who know their God will stand firm.
+30The ships of Kittim will come against 1Mac him and he will have to abandon his plan: 1:63 but he will vent his anger against the holy Covenant, and will again favor those who have turned away from the holy Covenant.
+31He will send some of his forces to pro- 1:45; fane the Citadel Sanctuary, to suppress 8:11; the perpetual sacrifice; and, there, to set 2Mac up the Abominable Idol of the devastator.
+Mt24:15 32He will corrupt, with flattery, those who violate the Covenant; but the people who know their God will stand firm.

-33The most intelligent among the people 1:60 will teach many, but they will fall by the sword or be burned or exiled or plundered of their goods for some time.
-34 And when they fall, they will receive little help; but many will join them in deceit.
-35 Some among the learned will stumble, but this will be so as to prove them, to purify and cleanse them until the end which is to come at its appointed time.
+33The most intelligent among the peo- 1Mac ple will teach many; but they will fall by 1:60 the sword or be burned or exiled, or plundered of their goods for some time.
+34 And when they fall, they will receive little help; but many will join them, in deceit.
+35 Some among the learned will stumble, but this will be so as to prove them, to purify and cleanse them until the end, which is to come at its appointed time.

-36 The king will act according to his whims, ^{2:4} becoming conceited and exalting himself above all the gods, and he will speak outrageous blasphemies against the God of gods.
-He will prosper until the Wrath is filled to overflowing, for what has been decreed will be fulfilled.
-37He will pay no heed to his fathers' gods, will not mind the favorite god of the women, or any other god, but will exalt only himself as greater than them all.
+36 The king will act according to his 2Thes whims, becoming conceited; and, exalting 2:4 himself above all the gods, he will speak outrageous blasphemies against the God of gods.
+He will prosper, until the wrath is filled to overflowing, for what has been decreed will be fulfilled.
+37 He will pay no heed to his fathers' gods, will not mind the favorite god of the women, or any other god, but will exalt only himself, as greater than them all.
 38 In their place, he will worship the god of fortresses, a god unknown to his ancestors, and will honor him with gold, silver and precious stones and jewels.
-39 Trusting in a foreign god, he will attack the fortresses.
-Those who adore him will be given great honor, they will have authority to divide the land as a reward.
+39Trusting in a foreign god, he will attack the fortresses.
+Those who adore him will be given great honor; they will have authority to divide the land as a reward.